 Once users click through, your content also needs to be accessible on your site.
 This is where untimely popups, poor layouts and other UX issues can prevent people from engaging with your content.

 Finally, quality content also needs to be compelling enough to inspire action – otherwise, where’s the value in it for you?
-This starts with headlines, images, thumbnails (or a previous page in your sales funnel) that compels users to click through.
+This starts with headlines, images, thumbnails (or a previous page in your sales funnel) that compel users to click through.
 As for the destination page, every piece of content you publish should have a defined marketing objective, whether it’s likes, shares, conversions, email signups or simply directing users to the next page in your sales funnel.

-The point is, every piece of content should have a clear goal and convince users to take the desired action.
+The point is, every piece of content should have a clear goal and should convince users to take the desired action.

-How can I check the quality of our content?
+How can I check content quality?

-It’s much easier to check and manage the quality of your content as you create and publish it, rather than retrospectively grade content you’ve already published.
+It’s much easier to check and manage the quality of your content as you create and publish it, rather than retrospectively grading content you’ve already published.
 So we’ll start with the checks you can run with every piece of content you create before we move on to the more challenging task of checking your existing content.

 Check #1: Content value and originality